bmotevalli/tab-tracker/ReadMeTutorial.md

 - Add data () which would contain an array of songs.
 - Add mounted () that whenever the component is mounted it will hit a backend end point
 - Add a new service (SongsService.js) for songs that manages request to backend.

+Step 24: Add Songs end-point to the server side.

+- Add "songs" route to "routes.js"
+- Create a new controller for songs ("SongsController.js" )
+- Create a song model (Songs.js) in the "models" directory.
+- create both get and post requests

+Step 25: Create Songs:

+- create ui for creating songs ("CreateSongs.vue")